 Where can you find voluntary work in Zambia?
-Lusaka, Livingstone and Choma –
+Lusaka, Livingstone and Choma:

-Livingstone: Livingstone is close to the famous Victoria Falls and other natural exhibitions, which makes it the closest thing to a tourist town in Zambia.
-Livingstone is also the centre for the country’s emerging wildlife conservation efforts, therefore if you are looking to volunteering with animals, your efforts to help rehabilitate and restore the wild lion population will be much appreciated here.
+Livingstone is close to the famous Victoria Falls and other natural exhibitions, which makes it the closest thing to a tourist town in Zambia.
+Livingstone is also the center for the country’s emerging wildlife conservation efforts, therefore if you are looking to volunteering with animals, your efforts to help rehabilitate and restore the wild lion population will be much appreciated here.

-Choma: Choma is the commercial business centre of Zambia, located on a direct route between Lusaka and Livingstone.
+Choma is the commercial business center of Zambia, located on a direct route between Lusaka and Livingstone.
 Choma homes Macha Mission Hospital which provides acute care, HIV / AIDS services, various community wellness programs and also programs specified to youths health.
 Choma is most definitely the area to consider if your interest is volunteering in community health and wellness services.

-Volunteering in Zambia
+Volunteering projects in Zambia

 Voluntary work in Zambia is very unique – with both a real need for volunteers and the benefits of undiscovered raw beauty, programs have the magic combination of both adventure and purpose.
-Just make sure to do your research and find programs that allow you to connect with the locals, utilise your skills and find your dream voluntary work in Zambia!
+Just make sure to do your research and find programs that allow you to connect with the locals, utilize your skills and find your dream voluntary work in Zambia!

 Medical and Health Care Services: Hospitals and doctor surgeries are always looking for volunteers in Zambia, especially when there are extreme combinations of poverty and high rates of HIV infection.
 In terms of health care, there is also a high need for volunteers who have an interest and are motivated but have little skills, such as taking care of non-emergency patients and educating families and the elderly about nutrition, diseases and basic hygiene.